1tsuki/supabase-edge-function-test/README.md

 # supabase-edge-function-test

-Repository to reproduce supabase edge function launch bug.
+Sample project to reproduce supabase edge function launch bug.
 Using nuxt3 with supabase.